Chantal Janzen: Life and career

 Janzen was born in Tegelen.
-She studied at the Amsterdamse Hogeschool voor de Kunsten.
-She was taught in classical, modern, jazz and tapdance, acting, singing and musical repertoire.
+She studied at the Amsterdamse Hogeschool voor de Kunsten, and was taught in classical, modern, jazz and tapdance, acting, singing and musical repertoire.
 She played in several musicals, including Crazy For You, Kunt u mij de weg naar Hamelen vertellen, mijnheer?, Saturday Night Fever, 42nd Street, Beauty and the Beast, Tarzan and the production of Petticoat.

 She played several guest roles in TV shows like Baantjer, Intensive Care, De Band, Meiden van De Wit and Kinderen Geen Bezwaar.
 She also hosted Staatsloterij Live and the Dutch version of Idols.
 Janzen played several parts in movies: De Dominee, Feestje, Deuce Bigalow: European Gigolo, Volle Maan, Alles is Liefde, Kicks and the made-for-TV film Loverboy.
 In December 2002 her single "Achter De Sterren", the title song from the movie Science Fiction was released.

 Janzen won the John Kraaijkamp Musical Award in 2002 for Upcoming Talent for her lead in Saturday Night Fever.
 She also won a musical award in 2005 for Best actress in a supporting role for the musical Crazy For You.
 She got nominated for Best female lead in 2006 as Belle in Beauty and the Beast and in 2007 she got nominated for the same prize for her role as Jane in the musical Tarzan.
 Because of her pregnancy she had to temporarily leave her part in the musical Tarzan from September 2008 through April 2009.
 She was replaced by Bente van den Brand.
 After Tarzan she played a part in the Disney Musical Sing-Along.
 In 2010 Janzen can be seen in the musical Petticoat.
 It's an original Dutch musical, written especially for her.
 After her role in Petticoat she played the role of Glinda in the Dutch rendition of the Broadway musical Wicked.